jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

     and **irreversibly** damage the dVRK FPGA board.
 Make sure you respect the direction of the FireWire connector.
 Think of it as old USB connectors, these are not reversible like USB-C, Lightning...
 If you have to force it to plug it, visually check that the connector is not upside-down.

-* There is no such thing as a FireWire to USB adapter so you will need a computer with a FireWire adapter
+* There is no such thing as a FireWire to USB adapter, so you will need a computer with a FireWire adapter
 * FireWire is not supported by virtualization software (VMWare Fusion, Parallel...) so you will need to use a native Linux OS (we strongly